peter-leonov/type-predicate-generator/README.md

 Yep, the resulting type predicates (a.k.a type guards) are themselves strictly type safe (using the [satisfies operator](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-9.html#the-satisfies-operator)) and checked by TS as part of your project setup.

+To verify that the guards properly reject invalid values while accepting valid ones the generator also produces a set of unit tests (atm Vitest only) next to the guard file if run with `--unitTests` switch (experimental).

 ## Status

 Beta.
 Most of the key distinctive features are proven to work, but there are still some rough edges to polish (see [Known Limitations](#known-limitations) and [TODO](#todo)).